ilavine/password-generator/README.md

 # 03 JavaScript: Password Generator

-Week 3 homework requires is to modify starter code to create an application that generates random passwords based on criteria that a user has selected.
+Week 3 homework requirement is to modify starter code to create an application that generates random passwords based on criteria that a user has selected.
 This app runs in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code.
 It will have a clean and polished, responsive user interface that adapts to multiple screen sizes.

 [GitHub Pages](https://ilavine.github.io/password-generator/)